RetailInnovationLabs/Cova.Web.Exercise/README.md

 - Clean, readable, high quality code using TypeScript and React 16+ best practices.
 - Reasoning behind major decisions and understanding of relative benefit can be discussed in the following technical interview.
 - Official documention for React, JavaScript etc should be the primary reference point.
 Referring to other sources is the reality of developer life but arbitary copy/pasting of code is discouraged and as mentioned the technical interview will discuss the reasoning behind decisions made.
-- Comment in the code if something is unclear and assumptions have been made.
+- Comment in the code if something is unclear,  assumptions have been made or general design decisions when appropriate.

 ## Ways to get help?